-So many times I hear folks say they want to hire some of the cheapest, least experienced folks they know as customer service agents.
+Often I hear people say they want to hire the cheapest, least experienced people as customer service agents.

 Let that sink in a bit.

 You know the expression- "You only have one shot to make a first impression", so why would you leave that up to someone so unskilled?
-The front line folks in your company- to the customer- ARE YOUR COMPANY.
+The front line in your company ARE YOUR COMPANY to the customer.
 Their attitude, skills, knowledge, eagerness to solve problems are all messages that translate your brand to prospects and customers a like.

 I just read an article recently that the average front line employee receives about 60 hours of training (if they are lucky).
 Not a bad start.
 The article goes on to talk about The Container Store, you know the place where you buy boxes, crates and gadgets to store things and keep you organized.
 Those front line employees each go through 240 hours of training before you even see them on the floor!
 That's 6 full weeks of training.
 Why you ask?
 Because TCS knows that in a very, very competitive marketplace the difference will come down to expertise, experience, and engagement.